That’s my turquoise taffeta robe de style which I sewed some years ago.

-Soft, clinging fabrics were fashionable in the 1920s, so taffeta was less used, except for the robe de style.
+Soft, clinging fabrics were fashionable in the 1920s, so taffeta was used less often, except for robe de style dresses.

 Robes de style were often created by the House of Lanvin, such as this Lanvin robe de style.

-My main inspiration for my 1920s robe de style were: this pretty 1920s seafoam silk and gold lame robe de style, and this 1926/7 white Lanvin robe de style.
-(On my pinterest board you’ll find more robe de style dresses.)
+My main inspiration for my 1920s robe de style were: this pretty 1920s seafoam silk and gold lame robe de style and this 1926/7 white Lanvin robe de style.
+On my pinterest board 1920s evening dresses and accessories you’ll find more robe de style dresses.

 The neckline and armscyes are bound with self-fabric bias binding.